Volunteering for BBS UK

 Volunteering is a great way to share your enthusiasm, skills and ideas whilst having fun and meeting like-minded people.
 Volunteers have an important role and can enrich and extend our work and help us make services more flexible and accessible.

-You can volunteer for BBS UK in a number of ways and we have a range of opportunities for volunteers to get involved in.
-Here are some details of the opportunities and areas where experience can be gained.
+You can volunteer for BBS UK in a number of ways and we have a range of opportunities for volunteers to get involved in:

 - Volunteer at our Annual Family Weekend by helping with our conference day programme, running stalls or evening workshops or becoming a trip carer or crèche support worker